blackhillsinfosec/FreeLabFriday_Labs/IntroClassFiles/Tools/IntroClass/PingCastle.md

 ---

-## Part 2 - Passwords That Never Expire
+## Step 2: Passwords That Never Expire

 **Where to look:** Scroll down to **User Information** -> **Account Analysis**